DeepDiverGuy/django_CustomUser_app/README.md

 A minimal Customized User app for django that has Email Verification functionalities by both sending links and OTP Tokens.
 Key functionalities are:

 - user-registration
 - activating user account upon clicking a link sent to a user's email address
 - login & logout
 - viewing and updating profile
 - changing email address of a user upon a successful OTP verification
-		- password-change and password-reset
+- password-change and password-reset with email
 - OTP verification
-		- deleting a user after a successful OTP verification and password check.
+- deleting a user after a successful OTP verification and password-check.
-		- using uuid field to identify a user instead of using an insecure pk
+- using uuid into URLs to identify a user instead of using an insecure pk
-		- using email as the username field